jrubio9/heroku-buildpack/README.md

 # Retype docs buildpack for Heroku

-This is a buildpack intended to build documentation out of a repository containing retype-aware documentation.
+This is a buildpack intended to build documentation out of a repository containing a [Retype](https://retype.com) project.

 ## Quick start guide

-The guide will show how to duplicate the Retype Website in your custom app using the commandline and [the Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line)
+The guide will show how to deploy the Retype Website in your custom app using the commandline and [the Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line)

 1. Clone the repository
 ```